SoftSimu/CellSim3D/documentation.md

   Intermembrane friction
 + "Apo_rate2"

-  Probability of apoptosis for each new cell
+  Apoptosis rate of the new cell
 + "squeeze_rate2"

-  rate of shrinkage of the new cell in apoptosis (replaces growth rate)
+  rate of shrinkage of the new cell in the apoptosis process (replaces growth rate)
-+ "numberOfCells": numberofCells=roundf(fractionofCells*No_of_C180s), whats the point of having it in the code?

-  The number of this second type of cells in the system.
++ "numberOfCells":

+  The ratio of the initial new cells to the main cell.
+The number of initial cells divides into type I and type II based on this rate.

 + "fractionOfCells"

   fraction of new cells that will have these properties
 + "closenessToCenter"

+  Turns any cell close to the center of the box inside a specific radius to type II

 + "numberofCells"

   cells will be turned into the second type in this specific radius.

 + "Yseparation"

-   Apply changes for cells in range y $\in$ Yseperation*boxMax.y
+   Apply changes for cells with y's less than "Yseparation" x size

 + "chooseRandomCellindices"::Boolean  #check

   Choose random cells to be of the new type

 + "daughtSame":: Boolean

+  The daughter cell will be the same as the mother cell

 + "duringGrowth"::Boolean

   Does not change the property of cells if the system has growth
-+ "recalc_r0":: Boolean #Ask
++ "recalc_r0":: Boolean

   If true, does not divide the cell into a fullerene

-### Population regulation
-#Ask

-+ "doPopModel"::Boolean

-+ "totalFood"

-  Total food available to the system

-+ "regular_consumption"

-  Consumption of food by cells in the system
-+ "division_consumption"

-  Each cell consumes this much food when going through division
-+ "death_release_food"

-  Death of cell releases "death_release_food" units of food back into the system
-+ "haylimit": 10?

-+ "cellLifeTime"

-  The lifetime of each cell is "cellLifeTime" time steps

 ## ECM